Table of Contents

 Check out our Druid Arena Card Ranking Spreadsheet to see the value we attribute to all the cards you may be offered as a Druid.

 The Shaman Hero Power is unfortunately random, which often makes it a gamble, and the totems are mostly a simple delay for your opponent rather than a serious threat.
 In order to benefit from your Hero Power, you need board control, which is sometimes hard to achieve.
-Shamans have some really powerful cards such as Fire Elemental and Hex, while the majority of Overload cards such as Stormforged Axe, Forked Lightning, and Lightning Bolt require some careful planning in order to generate advantage and not delay yourself.
-Shamans can be very strong, but much of their strength lies in their Rare cards such as Lightning Storm and Feral Spirit, which is not something you can rely on drafting consistently in the Arena.
+Shamans have some really powerful cards such as Stormforged Axe, Forked Lightning, and require some careful planning in order to generate advantage and not delay yourself.
+Shamans can be very strong, but much of their strength lies in their Rare cards such as and , which is not something you can rely on drafting consistently in the Arena.and , while the majority of Overload cards such as

 A key to drafting Shaman successfully is valuing buff cards highly.
-Cards like Dire Wolf Alpha and Defender of Argus amongst others can turn your often useless Totems into an attacking force, and create card advantage for you over the course of the game.
-Cards that buff your entire board such as Stormwind Champion are particularly strong.
+Cards likeand amongst others can turn your often useless Totems into an attacking force, and create card advantage for you over the course of the game.
+Cards that buff your entire board such as are particularly strong.

 Check out our Shaman Arena Card Ranking Spreadsheet to see the value we attribute to all the cards you may be offered as a Shaman.